mayordegtyarev/SMC/README.md

 Adding new functions to the program at the time of 2022 is not planned, there will be only minor fixes.

 Functions:
-1 - average of two numbers
+1 - Find the arithmetic mean of two numbers
-2 - sum of three numbers
+2 - Find the sum of three numbers
-3 - сurrency сonverter
+3 - Currency converter (Dollar:Ruble)

 ChangeLog: